A screen may be a child’s distraction, but to young eyes it can be a disturbance.

-But the effects of blue light on vision can be wide ranging and potentially damaging, depending on the length of a kid’s screen time.
-This is because their maturing eyes haven’t yet developed the protective pigments to help filter out some of the harmful blue light that comes from all that time in front of the screen.
+But the effects of blue light on vision can be wide ranging, depending on the length of a kid’s screen time.
+This is because their maturing eyes haven’t yet developed the protective pigments to help filter out some of the damaging light that comes from all that time in front of the screen.

-Among the leading risks of blue light exposure is it suppresses the release of melatonin, the hormone that tells us when it is time to sleep.
-An extended lack of deep sleep can in turn contribute to behavioral issues and weight gain due to overeating.
+4 and can lead to interrupted sleep by suppressing the release of melatonin (the hormone that tells us when it’s time to sleep).
+And an extended lack of deep sleep can in turn contribute to behavioral issues and weight gain due to overeating.

 Protect kids’ eyes

-One of the easiest way to protect a child’s eyes from the effects of blue light is to call time on their electronic devices.
+One of the easiest way to protect a child’s eyes from the effects of overexposure is to call time on their electronic devices.
 Put at least an hour between screen time and bedtime, some doctors suggest.

 You also can dim the screens of all devices, which should limit the amount of blue light coming through.

-Standing between a child and his or her device won’t always be easy, but by developing some of these practices early the child will adjust.
+Standing between a child and their device won’t always be easy, but by developing some of these practices early the child will adjust.
 And who knows?
-Maybe he or she will be just as happy reading a book.
+Maybe they will be just as happy reading a book.